• Home

 Basics of JavaScriptExecutor in Selenium

-• import org.openqa.selenium.JavascriptExecutor;
+import org.openqa.selenium.JavascriptExecutor;

-• js.executeScript(java.lang.String script, java.lang.Object... args)
+js.executeScript(java.lang.String script, java.lang.Object... args);

 Demo: Using JavaScriptExecutor in Selenium

-• Install Java Development Kit (JDK).
+• Install the Java Development Kit (JDK 17 or later).

-• Download Eclipse IDE for Java Developers.
+• Download the Eclipse IDE for Java Developers (or your preferred IDE).

 Note